tdhock/change-tutorial/Submission.md

 This course introduces participants to the analysis of changepoint models (also known as time series segmentation or structural changes).
-It is interactive and uses packages available on CRAN and GitHub.
+It is highly interactive and uses packages available on CRAN and GitHub.

-Techniques covered in this course include: likelihood and nonparametric methods for detecting changes in mean, regression and variance.
+Techniques covered in this course include: likelihood and nonparametric methods for detecting changes in mean and variance.
 We will also cover supervised changepoint detection methods for labeled time series data sets.
-Each topic is explained theoretically and there will be break outs where participants will use the techniques on real data sets from a variety of application areas including finance, genomics and environment.
+Each topic is explained theoretically and there will be break outs where participants will use the techniques on real data sets from a variety of application areas including finance, genomics and the environment.

 ## Goals

+TODO: update the following with Toby's goals

 Following the course participants will be able to:
 * recognize datasets that potentially contain changepoints